ranparam01/k8s-work/Cassandra with PX on K8s.md

 ```$ kubectl apply -f px-storageclass.yml```

 Create the Statefulset for Cassandra with 3 replicas.
 The PodSpec in the statefulset specifies the container image of Cassandra.
-The property of Statefulsets is that it provides a sticky and a unique identity to the pods.
-So If in case your pod stop and is scheduled again, it is safe to assume it would
+Statefulsets ensures a sticky and unique identity to the pods.
+The ordinal index ensures this identity to the Pods.

 Create a ```cassandra-statefulset.yml``` with the following content
 ```